CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 The tasks with display ids 1, 2 and 3 will be deleted.
 ```

-The changes are as shown below. <br>
+The deleted tasks will appear in a popup window. <br>
 <img src="images/userguide/afterDeleting.png" width="300"><br>